FactorySimPy/FactorySimPy/docs/basic_components.md

 ### Conveyor
 <hr style="height:3px;border:dotted;color: grey; " />

-Conveyor connects two nodes and moves items from one end to the other There are two variants of conveyor available:
+Conveyor connects two nodes and moves items from one end to the other.
+The API documentation of [Conveyor](conveyor.md) There are two variants of conveyor available: